 IBHC is a student facilitated integrative behavioral health clinic at the Family Impact Center (FIC) whose mission is to address disparities in the availability of comprehensive mental health care for people who are uninsured or unable to afford healthcare in order to improve quality of life, reduce distressing symptoms, and increase access.

-In response to documented need for free mental health care in Missouri, Dr. Kelli Canada and Ms. Rebekah Freese, co-directors of the IBHC, launched the clinic in 2014 with minimal funds and the support of the School of Social Work.
-Since the Fall 2014 semester, SSW graduate students have gained valuable real-world experience working with clients while under the direct supervision of licensed clinical social workers.
+In response to a documented need for free mental health care in Missouri, the IBHC opened its doors in 2014.
+Professor Danielle Easter and Dr. Kelli Canada are the co-directors of the IBHC.
+SSW graduate students and counseling psychology students gain valuable real-world experiences working with clients while under the direct supervision of licensed clinical social workers.

 The IBHC collaborates with MedZou, a student-operated medical clinic that provides free primary health care for uninsured residents of Central Missouri, which is also located at the FIC.
 IBHC’s current services include comprehensive needs assessment, suicide and neglect screenings, brief and long-term therapy (e.g., motivational interviewing; cognitive behavioral therapy), support groups, and case management.